tavoyne/blog-next/posts/lockfiles-demystified.md

 One of the main features of package managers like Yarn or npm is to resolve your dependencies, i.e. to convert each _descriptor_ (e.g. `react@^17.0.0`) into a _locator_ (or an exact version, e.g. `react@17.0.2`).
 Each package manager has its own way of doing this, but what they all do is that they look for the highest version that satisfies your requirement.

+## The problem

+Let's say for a second that we live in a place where lockfiles don't exist.
+Here, the `package.json` file is the only authority your package manager takes his orders from.
+Sounds exciting?
+Well, it shouldn't, and you'll see why.

+In this `package.json` file, you specify that `react@^17.0.0` is a dependency.
+At the time you run the `install` command for the first time, the latest version of `react` is, say, `17.0.2`.
+The package manager will thus resolve `react@^17.0.0` to `react@17.0.2`, because, remember, it's looking for the highest version that satisfies your requirement.

+A few weeks later, somebody joins your team.
+He loads the source code on his machine and runs the `install` command.
+But, time has passed, and the latest version of `react` is now `17.0.3`.
+This still satisfies the `^17.0.0` range, so the package manager will this time resolve `react@^17.0.0` to `react@17.0.3`.
+See the problem?
+You and your colleague now have different versions of `react` in your respective `node_modules` folders.
+And, one day, you'll probably end up saying something like:

+> _« Bruh, why is this working on your machine and not mine?!
+No, no, this time it's too much, I quit coding. »_

+Because you specify ranges and not exact versions for your dependencies, your `package.json` file can actually be resolved in a variety of different ways, depending on what the latest releases of those packages are.
+This is not a good thing, as it makes the results of the `install` command not predictable.
+Running it twice with the same `package.json` file could produce two different `node_modules` folders.

+> 🤔 Wait a second
+>
+> I know what you're thinking.
+Why not only specifying exact versions for your dependencies (e.g. `react@17.0.2`)?
+That way, there would be no surprise when running the `install` command twice.
+Well, although tempting, this reasoning is flawed because you're forgetting something: each of your dependencies has a `package.json` file of its own, in which it declares its dependencies, which your package manager is also responsible for resolving.
+So even if you only specify exact versions for _your_ dependencies, you can't control the way your dependencies declare _theirs_, which may still be through ranges.
+No, we need something else.

 ## Distributed libraries

 One important thing to mention is that package managers care for one single lockfile: the one that lie at the top level of your project.
 This means that if some dependency of yours is shipped with a lockfile of its own, the file will be completely ignored by Yarn or npm[^1].